 Finding things to do in half term with your kids can be a job in itself — really, anything to avoid the inevitable chimes of “I’m bored” is a success, right?
 But how about trying something different.
-We’ve put together six half term ideas inspired by films to keep kids from climbing up the walls.
+We’ve put together some half term ideas inspired by films to keep kids from climbing up the walls.

 Follow a film-inspired recipe